Pecneb/computer_vision_research/README.md

         slice = len(trackedObject.history) // k
         X_train = np.array([x for x in x_history[-historyDepth:-1:slice]])
         y_train = np.array([y for y in y_history[-historyDepth:-1:slice]])
-        # check if the movement is right or left, becouse the generated x_test vector
+        # check if the movement is right or left, because the generated x_test vector
         # if movement is right vector is ascending, otherwise descending
         if movementIsRight(trackedObject):
             X_test = np.linspace(X_train[-1], X_train[-1]+futureDepth)